httpdss/struct/docs/template-variables.md

       default: 8080
 ```

-When prompted interactively, variables with descriptions will display with contextual icons and clean formatting:
+When prompted interactively, variables with descriptions will display with contextual icons, **bold variable names**, and clean formatting:

 ```
 🚀 project_name: The name of your project